What are you searching for?

 Escape to the cool surrounds of Macquarie Ice Rink

-If it’s a scorching hot day outside and you’re looking for things to do with kids…why not go somewhere icy cold, like the local ice rink?
+If it’s a scorching hot day outside and you’re looking for things to do with the kids, why not go somewhere icy cold, like the local ice rink?
 Macquarie Ice Rink is our nearest option on the North Shore and is a great way to spend a couple of hours.
-Don’t be fooled by the heat outside; you still might want to pack some gloves for the kids (in case they fall over lots!) and a long-sleeved top (with perhaps a singlet underneath).
+Don’t be fooled by the heat outside; you may still want to pack some gloves for the kids (in case they fall over frequently) and a long-sleeved top (with perhaps a singlet underneath).
 And don’t forget socks too!

 View all the Ice Skating Rinks in Sydney.